SvitlanaShepitsena/svet-newspaper-material/app/bower_components/angular-toastr/README.md

 Try to avoid generating the `/dist` files on a patch because sometimes they don't want to merge nicely and it is a pain to merge by hand.

 ----------

+## Libraries using `angular-toastr``

+* [CodeScaleInc/angular-toastr-flash](https://github.com/CodeScaleInc/angular-toastr-flash) - A library to show flash messages using toasts.

 ## Credits